Contact Us

 In Texas, for example, peak load reached 69.5 GW in 2018.
 Today, the state’s data centers alone demand more than 2 GW.
 Forecasters expect 1 million electric vehicles across Texas in the next five years.
 It’ll all add up — the Electric Reliability Council of Texas (ERCOT) anticipates 2035 peak demand will reach 150 GW.

-Data Center Electricity Consumption - By 2030 demand will grow 300% of 2022 levels.
+Graphic: Data Center Electricity Consumption - By 2030 demand will grow 300% over 2022 levels

 Generation, Transmission and Distribution Challenges